shantanu-create/Assignment/README.txt.txt

 2. Manager portal
 Database name: enb
 Tables : addevents, users

+login.php for login/signup page
+events.php for events page
+mportal.php is manager portal
+style.css is for login page style style1.css is for events page style script.js is for login page style script1.js is for events page style validationadd.php for adding event cancel.php for removeing event validationlogin.php for login to events page validationsignup.php for signup to database

 After successfully registering on signup page, the data is stored in users table as in code.

 After login, the page is redirected to events page dislaying different event buttons.